 Q: What happens to my Public IP address if I use the pause, power off or archive services in CenturyLink Cloud?

 A: Public IP addresses are static and using any of these features does not remove the public IP services from the server.
 The only time a public IP is removed from a server is a) when the server is deleted b) the customer removes the public IP in the GUI or API

 Q: How are customers billed for public IP addresses?

-Q: What is the maximum number of Public IPs that can be bound to a server?
+Q: What is the maximum number of Public IP addresses that can be bound to a server?

-A: As the platform uses a 1 to 1 NAT (public to private) and /24 network sizes the current maximum number of public IPs is 219 per VM.
-Bare Metal servers are only permitted a single public IP currently.
+A: As the platform uses a 1-to-1 NAT (public to private) and /24 network sizes the current maximum number of public IP's is 219 per VM.
+Bare Metal servers are only permitted to assign a single public IP.